 Behaviour expectations are communicated to students: by their core teachers, via the daily announcements, in assemblies, during pod meetings and in our advisory groups called BRICK.
-Parents are provided with updates in newsletters, through teacher communications, in special emails or on our website in the announcements section as necessary.
+Parents are provided with updates at PAC meetings, in newsletters, through teacher communications, in special e-mails or on our website in the announcements section as necessary.
 When students need to take responsibility for harm/damage that they have caused, the discussion between student and adult will always contain reference to expected behaviours, alternative choices the student might have made, and a plan to make things right.
 Parents are also contacted to discuss the issue.

-3. Implementation
+Implementation

-"Behavioural expectations outlined in the code of conduct are consistently taught and actively promoted.
+"Behavioural expectations outlined in the Code of Conduct are consistently taught and actively promoted.
 Responses to unacceptable behaviour are based consistently on sound principles and are appropriate to the context."